Inside Alhambra Bracelet

-It is, instead, a compositional bracelet — one where proportion, spacing, and repetition determine whether the piece feels refined or overwhelming.
+It’s a compositional bracelet — one where proportion, spacing, and repetition determine whether the piece feels refined or overwhelming.

-the scale of each clover motif,
+- the scale of each clover motif

-the spacing between motifs,
+- the spacing between motifs

-This is precisely why the number of motifs matters more than most buyers expect.
+The number of motifs matters more than most buyers expect.

 source: VCA official Website